 Open the WebIDE Tab in the LabEx VM.
 WebIDE is a web-based integrated development environment that allows you to write, run, and debug code directly in your browser.
 It's similar to the VS Code editor but runs in the browser.
 WebIDE is suitable for editing longer code files.

-Add the following function after the users dictionary to implement password strength checks:
+Add the following function after the users dictionary to implement password strength checks.
+This function uses regular expressions (regex) to validate password complexity:

 import re